mbercx/softdev-101/docs/documentation.md

 ### Setting up MkDocs

-MkDocs is already set up in the `softdev-101` package.
+MkDocs is already set up in the `dev_tutorial` package.
 Let's look at the key components:

 The `mkdocs.yml` configuration file: